dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Base Header Level: 3

 # Overall Comments

-* We may need to be care about the use of "service" - it should be qualified e.g. service instance or service type or service provider
+* We may need to be careful about the use of "service" - it should be qualified e.g. service instance or service type or service provider
+* structure wise we need:
+	* problem
+	* vision/concept
+	* scenario
+	* solution
+	* evaluation

 # Introduction

-Today, cloud computing [#Grance,2011] services have little means to easily move from one cloud service provider to another.
+(*Problem*) Today, cloud computing [#Grance,2011] services have little means to easily move from one cloud service provider to another.
 Standards are seen to be the panacea, yet have little adoption by the market, especially by the dominant forces.

-Having the ability for a cloud service to easily and seamlessly move from one provider to another will bring a huge competitive advantage to any cloud computing service user.
+(*vision*) Having the ability for a cloud service to easily and seamlessly move from one provider to another will bring a huge competitive advantage to any cloud computing service user.
 It would bring liberation to cloud services, both their application and data.
 Essentially, it will bring service "movement rights" to the cloud (AE: argument to make: however there is no means to accomplish this).

-*Problem:* So today's cloud standards exist but are not adopted.
+*(Problem)* So today's cloud standards exist but are not adopted.
 Also, even the most relevant standards are limited.
 Software libraries and frameworks that abstract cloud computing services to common interfaces are more widely adopted (examples). *Yet for cloud services those standards or software can manage, they do not contain any concepts to or mechanisms of relocating those services.* Ultimately, those cloud service instances remain locked under the control of the service provider.

 # Problem Statement

+(*we're in the solution space here already*)

-To address this let us consider some examples which demonstrate the need for a Framework such as FluidCloud:
+(*scenarios*) To address this let us consider some examples which demonstrate the need for a Framework such as FluidCloud:

 * Cloud Service Developer (CSD, e.g. University startup).
 Take the example where a university startup implements a new service in the cloud.
 The type of service is one that is architected to handle bursty traffic as described in [#Elson,2008].
 After a period of time, the selected provider does not satisfy from technical (e.g. Amazon EC2 outages), economical (e.g. Google increasing prices for Google app engine ) or regulatory purpose, due to service offer changes.
 Now the benefits from a FluidCloud concept is that the startup can easily relocate their service to a new cloud service provider.